-When I decided to travel to Merida Mexico I had no intention staying 2 weeks in this chaotic city.
-But day by day I started to like the city more and more.
+When I decided to travel to Merida Mexico I had no intention staying 2 weeks in this chaotic but beautiful historical city.
+Day by day I started to like Merida more and more.
 I got to know some off the beaten path places where only locals go and made some local friends.
-Im sure my almost 50 Merida Mexico travel tips will help you out a lot, check it out in the link.
-On top of that I stayed in a super lovely and charming boutique hotel: Kuka y Naranjo.
-In this review you will find out why I think this is one of the best places to stay in Merida Mexico.

 About Kuka y Naranjo

 The name of this boutique hotel is derived from the history of Merida Mexico.
 It were the Spaniards that arrived here and found the Maya settlement in and around Merida.
 It took a little while but they blended in and found a way to live together in the same place.
 The Kuka tree is an endemic palm tree from Yucatan Peninsula, Naranjo stands for the orange tree of the Spaniards.